railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/sale_warning_packaging.png
    :align: center

-   *Alert on the quantities sold compared with the packaging.*
+   *Alert on the quantities sold compared with the packaging*

 Don't confuse the management of packaging with the management of multiple units of measure.
 The Units of Measure are used to manage the stock in different units.
 In the case of packages, the stock